Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 For a quick overview of how this solution works, watch this [video](https://aka.ms/healthblueprintvideo) explaining and demonstrating its deployment.

-## Deploying the auotmation
+## Deploying the automation

-- To deploy the solution follow the instructions provided in the deployment guidance.
+- To deploy the solution, follow the instructions provided in the deployment guidance.

 [![](./images/deploy.png)](https://aka.ms/healthblueprintdeploy)